alecive/alecive.github.io/_posts/2015-07-08-GitHubTricks.md

 * This line will be replaced by the ToC, excluding the "Contents" header {:toc}

+# Branching

-# Create a new branch
+## Create a new branch

-## Create a new branch from scratch and push it to the remote repo
+### Create a new branch from scratch and push it to the remote repo

 Before creating a new branch pull the changes from upstream, since your master needs to be up to date.
 Create the branch on your local machine and switch in this branch :